 One of the pipe bombs was mailed to Congresswoman Maxine Waters, someone Trump has called "an extraordinarily low IQ person."
 Think about that insult, coming from the president of the United States, in the context of this country's history of violent white supremacy.
 While Trump has accused Waters of supporting violence, in fact it is Trump who openly called for violence against black protesters, journalists, women, and undocumented immigrants, among others.
 In this regard, Trump is completely typical.
 He is a re-assertion of America's history, not a deviation from it.
 He's a relapse, not a new disease.
 "Make America great again," indeed.

 Does this mean that America is a lost cause?
-I don’t know.
+I don't know.
 I do know that more pipe bombs are coming.
 We can count on it.
-I don’t believe the bombs will disappear because we stick our heads in the sand.
-We need to name racism; in naming it, we need to put ourselves against it, in the same way the Union did in the 19th century and the Civil Rights movement did in the 1960s.
+I don't believe the bombs will disappear because we stick our heads in the sand.
+We cannot for a moment imagine, as Tomasky did, that the system will somehow right itself.
+We need to name racism for what it is; in naming it, we need to put ourselves against it, in the same way the Union did in the 19th century and the Civil Rights movement did in the 1960s.
 Win or lose, we have to take that stand.